 What Does Contention Mean?

-If you have a broadband connection to the internet at home, you might have noticed that it slows down at certain times.
+If you have broadband at home, you might have noticed that it slows down at certain times.
 This is most common in the evenings when people are streaming movies or playing online games.
-A similar thing happens to businesses, where a broadband link may slow down at busy times of the day.
+A similar thing happens to businesses, where your broadband may slow down at busy times of the day.
 But why does this happen?
-It’s down to something called contention, but what is contention?
+It’s down to contention, but what is contention?
+What does contention mean?
 And what can you do about it?

 What is contention?